Argyria: Causes and Available Treatment Approaches

 What is Argyria?

 Argyria occurs when silver deposits accumulate in the body tissues, particularly in the skin.
 This discoloration is typically permanent and can be more pronounced in areas exposed to sunlight.
-The condition is often the result of excessive exposure to silver in occupational settings, through the use of certain medications, or from dietary supplements containing silver.
+Silver is believed to be the most common cause of argyria disease through occupational exposure, medication or dietary supplement.

 Exposure to Silver